aws-samples/aws-customer-playbook-framework/docs/RDS_Public_Access.md

 It follows guidelines of the CIS Amazon Web Services Foundations Benchmark (49 checks) and has more than 100 additional checks including related to GDPR, HIPAA, PCI-DSS, ISO-27001, FFIEC, SOC2 and others.

 This tool provides a rapid snapshot of the current state of security within a customer environment.
-As an alternative, [AWS Security Hub](https://aws.amazon.com/security-hub/?aws-security-hub-blogs.sort-by=item.additionalFields.createdDate&aws-security-hub-blogs.sort-order=desc) provides for automated complaince scanning and can [integrate with Prowler](https://github.com/toniblyx/prowler/blob/b0fd6ce60f815d99bb8461bb67c6d91b6607ae63/README.md#security-hub-integration)
+As an alternative, [AWS Security Hub](https://aws.amazon.com/security-hub/?aws-security-hub-blogs.sort-by=item.additionalFields.createdDate&aws-security-hub-blogs.sort-order=desc) provides for automated compliance scanning and can [integrate with Prowler](https://github.com/toniblyx/prowler/blob/b0fd6ce60f815d99bb8461bb67c6d91b6607ae63/README.md#security-hub-integration)

 ### Asset Inventory
 Identify all existing resources and have an updated asset inventory list coupled with who owns each